TCLamnidis/RelativeAlleleSharing/README.md

 * The minimum non-reference allele frequency is always 2, but the maximum allele frequency can be changed with the `-M` option (default is 10).
 * The script reads the FreqSum header to catalogue the populations in the FreqSum file.
 The sample, for which all the RAS will be calculated can be given with `-S` or `--Sample`.
 Only one population can be given as the Sample population, and the name given should match the name in the FreqSum header.
 * With the `-P` flag it is possible to only output private shared variants between the Sample population/individual and another population.
-  * _(It should be noted that at the moment variants found twice in the Sample population and multiple times in a Reference population will be counted as private but will also be added to the self-sharing RAS of the Sample population.
-When looking at individuals as Sample population this should not be a problem as there shouldn't be any rare variants that are homozygous.)_
+  * _(It should be noted that at the moment variants found multiple times in the Sample population and multiple times in a Reference population will be counted as private but will also be added to the self-sharing RAS of the Sample population.
+Hence when finding variants in Allele Frequencies above the number of chromosomes in your Populations, this is the cause.
+When looking at individuals as Sample population this should not be happening as there shouldn't be any rare variants that are homozygous.)_
 * Finally, the `-NT` flag will exclude variants that are transitions from the RAS calculation.
 * The above information can also be found in the command line with the option `-h`.
 ```